Quirktree/info314-website/docs/resources/loopback-interfaces.md

-# Working with Loopbacks in Networkd
+# Working with Loopbacks in networkd

 When we have worked with IP addresses, we have mostly though about them as being configured in association with a particular network interface on a device.
 One challenge with this configuration is that addresses attached to a physical network interface will not be brought up if the link is unavailable.
 In certain use cases, we will want an address that operates independently of the physical links.
 A common application of this configuration, for example, is dynamic routing.